Department Affiliated Student Organizations

 - Affiliated student groups and their members must represent the department in a professional manner and must conduct all activities in compliance with department and university policies at all times.
 Policy compliance includes rules and guidelines regarding social events, the student code of conduct, and safety procedures.

-Requests for Resources must include:
+Requests for resources must include:

-Student organizations affiliated with the department may request department support which may include space, use of equipment, funds, etc. Formal department affiliation does not guarantee resources.
+Formal department affiliation does not guarantee resources.
 Requests for resources must be complete and submitted in writing, in advance.
 Requests must include:

 - Specific resources requested